DQNEO/rsolo/README.md

 # rsolo

-rsolo is a simple, zero-dependent tool which runs chef-solo on a remote host.
+rsolo is a simple tool which runs chef-solo on a remote host.

 ## DESCRIPTION

-rsolo is a kind of bash implementation of `knife-solo`.

 it can do:

 * install chef on remote host
 * run chef-solo on remote host

+rsolo is a shell-script version of `knife-solo`.

 ## Usage